nealbob/nealbob.github.io/_posts/2026-9-21-greatest-team.md

 image: /images/afl-greatest-team/home-and-away-win-rates.png
 ---

-Who's won the most home-and-away games in the history of the AFL (1990 to 2026)?
+Which team has the highest win percentage in the history of the AFL (1990 to 2026)?

 ![AFL win rates since 1990]({{ '/images/afl-greatest-team/home-and-away-win-rates.png' | relative_url }})

 The answer is the Geelong Cats, and by a fair margin.
-Geelong have a winning percentage of 64.4% in 810 home-and-away games since 1990, well ahead of the next-best team: Collingwood at 54.6%.
+Geelong have a win percentage of 64.4% in 810 home-and-away games since 1990, well ahead of the next-best team: Collingwood at 54.6%.

-Now, this chart is sure to annoy a lot of people, particularly as Geelong seem to have become the [most hated team in the AFL](https://www.heraldsun.com.au/sport/afl/handbaggers-to-our-version-of-the-new-england-patriots-why-geelong-has-rivals-so-irritated/news-story/cb424cf70f4afadf4fc561a6e0693a10).
+Now, this chart is sure to annoy a lot of people, particularly since Geelong seem to have become the [most hated team in the AFL](https://www.heraldsun.com.au/sport/afl/handbaggers-to-our-version-of-the-new-england-patriots-why-geelong-has-rivals-so-irritated/news-story/cb424cf70f4afadf4fc561a6e0693a10).

 Critics will point out that Geelong don't have the best finals record.
 They might also argue that Geelong's home-and-away performance is inflated by their home-ground advantage at Kardinia Park.
 (They might go further and float conspiracy theories involving "FARMS" and "COTTON-ON", but let's not indulge that nonsense ...)